siemens/ix/packages/documentation/docs/controls/modal.md

 ## Loading

-How to open a loading is independent from a framework in use.
-Note that you hve to import the `showLoadingModal` from the core package `@siemens/ix`
+How to open a loading modal is independent from the framework in use.
+Note that you have to import `showLoadingModal` from the core package `@siemens/ix`.

 <Playground name="loading" frameworks={{
   react: SourceReactLoading,